-The Company Secretary since her election to the position on 14 November 2013, is Victoria George Paouros.
+Victoria George Paouros has been the Company Secretary since her election to the position on 14 November 2013.

 Principal Activities

 The principal activities of the company during the financial year were facilitating Community Bank® services under management rights to operate franchised branches of Bendigo and Adelaide Bank Limited.